antonia-white/game-base/README.md

 __Consoles__

   - The console page displays the current console list, telling a user which consoles they can select for their games.
 The console list can not be edited by a user, only an admin can edit/delete consoles (see admin features).
   - There is a message at the bottom of the consoles list: "Current console list, please [contact the administrator](https://github.com/antonia-white/game-base/issues) for alterations or additions" - informing the user that they can not alter the games genre list and must contact the administrator (in this case, a direction towards the GameBase repo's issues, for demonstrative purposes).
-If a user wanted an addition or change to the list, they must open an issue and the admin would have to go and impliment the change/additionif appropriate.
+If a user wanted an addition or change to the list, they must open an issue and the admin would have to go and implement the change/addition if appropriate.

   ![Consoles](documentation/testing/consoles.png)

 ### Admin Features

 Only the admin has controls to edit and delete genres and consoles.
 For assessment purposes, the admin is the user that is able to log into GameBase with the email address "admin@admin.com".
 This could of course be changed if the website was to take genuine use.
-All admin features also have defensive programming to prevent a user brute forcing admin privelages.
+All admin features also have defensive programming to prevent a user brute forcing admin privileges.

 __Admin Genres View__